|Photo: News Real Blog

 About 4,000 Arizonans are already certified under state law to be able to buy and possess up to 2.5 ounces of marijuana every two weeks.

-The Arizona Department of Health Services put up this notice on its website, reports Ray Stern at Phoenix New Times:
+The Arizona Department of Health Services put up this notice on its website

 We understand that the Governor and the Attorney General are preparing to file a declaratory judgment in federal court regarding the implementation of the Arizona Medical Marijuana Act.
 When further information is available, ADHS will update you.
 Until then, the Department will continue to issue Qualifying Patient and Designated Caregiver Registry Cards on our website.